 - Acrylic Paint – I often use the Martha Stewart Living brand of acrylic paint because I like the thickness, but any acrylic paint will work.

-- Paint Markers – If you don’t have paint markers yet, I highly suggest getting a set!
-I use these extra fine point markers all the time on rocks, wood and more.
+- Paint Markers – If you don’t have paint markers yet, I highly recommend these extra fine point markers.
+I use them all the time on rocks, wood and more.
 They are perfect for details on mason jar crafts like this one.

 - Brushes – I like both foam paint brushes and flat paint brushes for covering mason jars with paint.